incoresemi/river_core/docs/source/overview.rst

 informatino of each of the above steps is generated for the user.
 The automatic browser pop-up can be disabled by setting the ``open_browser`` parameter to false in the input ``config.ini`` file.

+Each plugin run (generator, dut or reference) also creates a json report of the run which can easiliy be populated into html files for better visualization.